lakeplacid/cloudnative/tutorial_mobile.md

       2. Run `pod update` if you need to update you update your existing pods.

-      3. Run `pod install` to install the pods that are required for your project.
+      3. Run `pod install` to install the pods for your project.

    3. Open your `BasicProject.xcworkspace` Xcode workspace.